guangqingz/dat250-exercise6/src/main/java/DAT250/exercises/dat250-expass4.md

 https://github.com/guangqingz/dat250-exercise4/commit/c5f0e6894a38c24294e584cc51adc694923cc1bd

 ---
-I inspected the database tables in DBeaver and checked if they were set up according to my java classes.
+I inspected the database tables in DBeaver and checked if they were set up according to my java classes and `PollsTest.java`.

 Polls table:
 ![Polls table](PollsTable.png)